Treaty of Versailles: Japan

+Nonetheless Japan emerged from the Treaty with territorial gains, including the Kiautschou Bay Leased Territory and all the territories of German New Guinea north of the Equator, forming the South Seas Mandate.

 Implementation

 Reparations

 On 5 May 1921, the reparation Commission established the London Schedule of Payments and a final reparation sum of 132 billion gold marks to be demanded of all the Central Powers.
-This was the public assessment of what the Central Powers combined could pay, and was also a compromise between Belgian, British, and French demands and assessments.
+This was the public assessment of what the Central Powers combined could pay, and was also a compromise among Belgian, British, and French demands and assessments.
 Furthermore, the Commission recognized that the Central Powers could pay little and that the burden would fall upon Germany.
 As a result, the sum was split into different categories, of which Germany was only required to pay 50 billion gold marks (US$12.5 billion); this being the genuine assessment of the commission on what Germany could pay, and allowed the Allied powers to save face with the public by presenting a higher figure.
-Furthermore, payments made between 1919 and 1921 were taken into account reducing the sum to 41 billion gold marks.
+Furthermore, payments made between 1919 and 1921 of roughly 8 billion marks, most of it credit for state assets (e.g., German state railways in the Danzig corridor) transferred to Allied countries were taken into account reducing the sum to 41 billion gold marks.

 In order to meet this sum, Germany could pay in cash or kind: coal, timber, chemical dyes, pharmaceuticals, livestock, agricultural machines, construction materials, and factory machinery.
 Germany's assistance with the restoration of the university library of Leuven, which was destroyed by the Germans on 25 August 1914, was also credited towards the sum.
 Territorial changes imposed by the treaty were also factored in.
 The payment schedule required US$250 million within twenty-five days and then US$500 million annually, plus 26 per cent of the value of German exports.
 The German Government was to issue bonds at five per cent interest and set up a sinking fund of one per cent to support the payment of reparations.